 Mechanical ventilation should be avoided when possible in favor of non-invasive positive pressure ventilation.

-A flail chest represents a major traumatic injury.
-Teamwork, good communication, and a coordinated multidisciplinary response are all part of trauma care.
+A flail chest represents a major traumatic injury that can be disabling.
+The injury is best managed by an interprofessional team with good communication, and a coordinated interprofessional response so that optimal care can be provided.
 When you consider the main determinants in the management of a flail chest; maintaining adequate ventilation, adequate pain control, and pulmonary toilet, they all require multiple providers working together for a successful outcome.

 |||Bastos R,Calhoon JH,Baisden CE, Flail chest and pulmonary contusion.
 Seminars in thoracic and cardiovascular surgery.
 2008 Spring [PubMed PMID: 18420125]|